8734 E Shea Blvd. Suite 108

 While Botox relaxes muscles, fillers give volume to regions of the face.
 The efficacy of these therapies relies on the patient’s objective.
 Botox, for example, may be administered before the appearance of deep wrinkles.

-What’s better: filler or Botox?
+What’s better: filler or Botox treatment?

 Dermal fillers are equally as effective as Botox.
 More significantly, the outcomes are more durable.
 However, the duration of the benefits of dermal fillers varies greatly depending on the kind of filler used.
 Some fillers may last as long as Botox, while others can last for more than a year.
 When the fillers’ effects wear off, you’ll need more procedures to maintain the results.

-Is Botox worth the money?
+Is Botox treatment worth the money?

 Botox helps in both the short and long term.
 Botox does more than smooth out wrinkles and stop aging; it also has health benefits.
 Botox can make your lines look better quickly and prevent wrinkles from getting worse in the long term.